 Step 1.
-Make the Date Walnut Crust
+Make the Crust

-To make the bottom layer, add the dates and walnuts to a food processor and mix into a crumbly dough.
-Press the dough firmly into a parchment paper-lined loaf pan.
+Use your hands to firmly press the the dough into a parchment paper-lined loaf pan.
 Take a few moments to really press it in firmly, making sure you work it into each corner.

 Step 2.
-Make the Date Caramel Centre
+Make the Date Caramel

 Before you start this layer, give the food processor a quick wipe to remove any leftover bits of walnuts.
 There’s no need to clean it out completely though.

 Add the soaked and drained dates (it’s okay if they’re a little wet), almond butter and sea salt and process to combine until smooth and creamy.
-Spread the mixture evenly over the walnut date layer.

 Step 3.
 Make the Chocolate Topping

 Finally, the chocolate topping!
 Melt chocolate chips or chopped dark chocolate in a microwave or stovetop using a double boiler.
-Spread the melted chocolate into the loaf pan.

 Step 3.
 Slice and enjoy!

 Once the chocolate has hardened, they’re almost ready to enjoy!
-Follow the steps below to prevent the chocolate from cracking when you slice the bars.
+Follow the steps below to prevent the chocolate from cracking when you slice the bars: